THE PANAM CLASSIC RALLY 2022

 Drive 7.
 Tulsa to Dodge City, 321 miles

 Today we truly drop out of the mountains and onto the mid-west to one of the most famous cowboy towns which has featured in many a western.
-Roads a long and straight but nonetheless the journey is exhilarating.
+Roads are long and straight but nonetheless the journey is exhilarating.

 Drive 8.
 Dodge City to Colorado Springs, 337 miles